Zhao Leji: Central Commission for Discipline Inspection

 Zhao was chosen to be the 6th-ranking member of the Politburo Standing Committee, China's top decision-making body, at the 1st plenary session of the 19th Central Committee of the CCP on 25 October 2017.
+In the same session, he succeeded Wang Qishan to become the Secretary of the Central Commission for Discipline Inspection.
+On 11 November 2017, he wrote an article in the People's Daily, warning that "if our control of the party is not strong and party governance is not strict, then the party won’t be able to avoid being erased by history and the historic task the party carries will not be able to be fulfilled".

-In the same Session, he succeeded Wang Qishan to become the Secretary of the Central Commission for Discipline Inspection.
-According to The Wall Street Journal, Zhao "has been taking a largely hands-off approach during his time in office and barely involved in making decisions on investigations".
-In September 2021, Zhao spoke at a conference, announcing a nationwide audit of major financial firms and regulators.
+Zhao took a more low-profile approach as CCDI secretary compared to his predecessor Wang Qishan.
+According to The Wall Street Journal, Zhao was "taking a largely hands-off approach during his time in office and barely involved in making decisions on investigations".
+Officials that were investigated under Zhao include former justice minister Fu Zhenghua, as well as Xiao Yaqing, Sheng Guangzu, and Sun Lijun.
+In March 2018, Zhao told the Hong Kong and Macau delegates to the Chinese People’s Political Consultative Conference that high autonomy should not be used to erode central government control.
+At a conference in September 2021, Zhao announced a nationwide audit of major financial firms and regulators.

 National People's Congress Standing Committee

 Following the first plenary session of the 20th CCP Central Committee, Zhao was reappointed to the Politburo Standing Committee, becoming its 3rd-ranked member, and was succeeded by Li Xi as the CCDI secretary.
 On 10 March 2023, he was appointed the chairman of the Standing Committee of the National People's Congress, succeeding Li Zhanshu.

-In May 2023, Zhao visited Senegal and Morocco.
-In April 2024, Zhao visited North Korea, making him the highest-level Chinese official who has visited North Korea since CCP general secretary Xi Jinping visited North Korea in 2019.
-During the visit, Zhao holds a meeting with his North Korean counterpart Choe Ryong-hae, the chairman of North Korea's legislative body and North Korean leader Kim Jong Un.